A recent book has cited Cool Earth as one of the best charities to give to if you want your money to have the most impact on climate change.

 His interest in the subject of altruism is reflected by his other work.
 He has already co-founded two not-for-profit ventures – 80,000 Hours, which advises people on how to choose a career that will enable them to do good; and Giving What We Can, a charity portal that focuses on the most effective kinds of donation.

-Giving What We Can can considered more than one hundred organisations that claim to reduce emissions with donations, and tried to figure out which ones most cost-effectively prevent the release of carbon dioxide.
+Giving What We Can looked at more than one hundred climate organisations to work out cost-effectively prevent the release of carbon dioxide.